In addition to key partners, EUMETSAT has formal cooperation agreements with national organisations and agencies

 In addition to their cooperation with regard to polar-orbiting satellites, NOAA and EUMETSAT have also signed backup and data exchange agreements for their geostationary satellites.

-For the medium to long-term future, and as a continuation of the IJPS cooperation, NOAA and EUMETSAT are working together towards the establishment of a Joint Polar System (JPS) by 2018.
+For the medium to long-term future, and as a continuation of the IJPS cooperation, NOAA and EUMETSAT signed the Joint Polar System (JPS) Agreement in December 2015.
 The JPS will mainly consist of the following major elements:

-The NOAA Joint Polar Satellite System (JPSS) covering the afternoon orbit (PM);
+- the NOAA Joint Polar Satellite System (JPSS) covering the afternoon orbit;

-The EUMETSAT Polar System – Second Generation (EPS-SG) Metop satellite series covering the mid-morning orbit (mid-AM);
+- the EUMETSAT Polar System – Second Generation (EPS-SG) Metop satellite series covering the mid-morning orbit;

-A study detailing the EUMETSAT-NOAA Collaboration in Meteorology from Space has been published in 2013.
+A study detailing the EUMETSAT-NOAA Collaboration in Meteorology from Space was published in 2013.

 EUMETSAT and ROSHYDROMET started their formal relationship in 1997.
 The current cooperation framework covers satellite data and product exchange from the respective geostationary and low Earth orbit satellites, satellite validation and calibration, scientific activities and training.

-Early 2010, a Roshydromet HRPT receiving station in Moscow was included in the EUMETSAT Advanced Retransmission Service (EARS) network, focusing on regional near real-time data reception.
-This has resulted in data increase in the coverage of the Northern hemisphere.
-The plan is to include a further two stations (located in Novosibirsk and Khabarovsk) in the EARS service in the medium term.
+In early 2010, a Roshydromet HRPT receiving station in Moscow was included in the EUMETSAT Advanced Retransmission Service (EARS) network, focusing on regional near-real-time data reception.
+This has resulted in an increase in data covering the northern hemisphere.

-Within the Russian Federation, ROSHYDROMET is the institution in charge of operating satellites with meteorological, ocean and climate related missions.
-Similarly to EUMETSAT, ROSHYDROMET has established a long-term satellite programme which includes geostationary (Electro), low Earth orbit (Meteor) and highly elliptical (Arctica) orbiting satellites.
+Within the Russian Federation, ROSHYDROMET is the institution in charge of operating satellites with meteorological, ocean and climate-related missions.
+Like EUMETSAT, ROSHYDROMET has established a long-term satellite programme which includes geostationary (Electro), low Earth orbit (Meteor) and highly elliptical (Arctica) orbiting satellites.